what i've learned about mental illness stigma and secrecy

 In my experience, the spoken and unspoken assumptions and generalizations that exist --- collectively, society's irrational stigma about mental illnesses and anyone else who is “different” — all of it causes us — those who have it, and who might have it — to conclude the safest action is to hide in fear and secrecy.
 It’s a completely rational course of action in the face of the deep stigma that exists.
 And it helps neither the person nor society.
 Imagine a culture that drives you into secrecy if you have diabetes.
 Or cancer.
 That’s what happens in this country, as to mental illness, every day.
 Among other things, it keeps people from seeking help.

 In my experience, the causal chain of society's stigma is dangerous and stark: Stigma causes real fear.
 Which causes secrecy and shame.
 Which keeps people with a medical illness from seeking and receiving treatment.
-To continue to allow this chain of events for so many people is immoral, and, ultimately a violation of several basic human rights.
+In many ways, it is similar to anosognosia, which many people with severe mental illness also suffer, which causes an inability to perceive or realize that you’re sick, which keeps you from seeking treatment.
+Both stigma and anosognosia need to be addressed.
+To continue to allow this overall chain of events for so many people is immoral, and, ultimately a violation of several basic human rights.
 It causes needless suffering, and it can be lethal.
 It almost was for me.

 In my experience, stigma irrationally damages not just the ability to get treatment, but even the ability to get the basic human needs of housing and employment.
 Have no doubt, it really does.
 When I was getting back on my feet, in initial recovery, I was bluntly advised, by people across many professions, to absolutely hide my diagnosis, at all costs, when trying to rent a place and get a job.
 This can be terrifying, especially if you have a diagnosis, like bipolar, that includes depression.
 Because once you have no options for even the basics like a place for sleep and a job for food, I learned how easy it is to fall into a dark depression, including thoughts of suicide.
 This is what stigma can lead to: A very real lack of options for even the most basic things.